primeinc/tun/docs/TROUBLESHOOTING.md

 - Check that the VM's managed identity has "DNS Zone Contributor" role on the DNS zone
 - Confirm the DNS zone name and resource group are correct
 - It can take a few minutes for role assignments to propagate

+### SeSecurityPrivilege Errors

+**Problem:** You see errors related to "SeSecurityPrivilege" or "The process does not possess the 'SeSecurityPrivilege' privilege which is required for this operation" when creating tunnels or running the setup scripts.

+**Possible Solutions:**
+- The latest version of SirTunnel automatically detects privilege levels and works in non-admin mode
+- Run PowerShell as Administrator if you need secure file permissions
+- Use the `-DryRun` parameter with `redeploy-extension.ps1` to set up the module without requiring elevated privileges

+**Explanation:** SirTunnel attempts to set secure ACL permissions on its configuration files, which requires the SeSecurityPrivilege.
+When running as a standard user, these operations will now gracefully fallback to standard permissions.

+### File Access Denied Issues

+**Problem:** You can't access or modify files in the `.tun` directory.

+**Possible Solutions:**
+- Check file ownership: `Get-Acl "$HOME/.tun"`
+- Ensure your user account has access to these files
+- If running in a corporate environment, check with your IT department about file access policies
+- Use standard file permissions by running: `Initialize-TunnelEnvironment -SkipSecurePermissions`

 ## Local Service Issues